 The lifelong friend, the love of your life, or the business contact who will transform your future may not be at the party.
 However, someday, somewhere, they will be.
 Make every party a rehearsal for the big event.
 Take your time when that person approaches you.
 You make it happen by exploring every face in the room.
 Capture whatever or whomever you want in your life.

 Be a human magnet, not a human repellent.
 When standing at a gathering, arrange your body in an open position—especially your arms and hands.
 People instinctively gravitate toward open palms and wrists, seductively placed in the “come hither” position.
 They shy away from knuckles in the “get lost, or I’ll punch you” position.

 Like an air-traffic controller, track the tiniest details of your conversation partners’ lives.
 Refer to them in your conversation like a major news story.
 It creates a powerful sense of intimacy.
 Invoking the last primary or minor event in anyone’s life confirms the deep conviction that they are an old-style hero around whom the world revolves.
 And people love you for recognizing their stardom.

 After talking to someone at a party, take out your pen.
-On the back of their business card, write notes to remind you of the conversation: his favourite restaurant, sport, movie, or drink; whom she admires; where she grew up, a high school honour; or maybe a joke he told.
-In your following communication, reference your favourite restaurant, sport, movie, drink, hometown, or high school honour.
+On the back of their business card, write notes to remind you of the conversation: his favorite restaurant, sport, movie, or drink; whom she admires; where she grew up, a high school honor; or maybe a joke he told.
+In your following communication, reference your favorite restaurant, sport, movie, drink, hometown, or high school honor.
 Or reprieve the laugh over the great joke.